vinayak-mehta/present/README.md

 ## Syntax guide

+You can check out the [sample slides](https://github.com/vinayak-mehta/present/blob/master/examples/sample.md) for reference.

 **Note:** Some things aren't supported yet.
 - Emphasis, inline code, links, blockquotes, tables and strikethroughs.
 - Effects and foreground / background colors on the same slide.